joweyel/chatbot-aws-app/README.md

-# Streamlit App for facial landmark detection
+# Flask App with OpenAI-Chatbot deployed on AWS with DevOps pipeline

 This is a OpenAI chat web application that uses flask as backend.
 The goal of this app is to be deployed to AWS.

 ## Running the app locally
 Create and activate a virtual environment